Danny Danon: 2007 leadership campaign and aftermath

+First tenure in the Knesset (2009–2015)

-Member of the 18th Knesset
+18th Knesset

-On December 8, 2008, Danon was elected to the twenty-fourth place on the Likud slate for the upcoming election.
-In the general elections the Likud party won twenty-seven seats, and Danon was sworn in as a Member of the Knesset.
+On 8 December 2008, Danon was elected to the twenty-fourth place on the Likud slate for the upcoming election.
+In the 2009 election election, the Likud party won 27 seats, and Danon was sworn in as a Member of the Knesset.

 During this term, MK Danon served as Deputy Speaker of the Knesset, Chair of the Committee on the Rights of the Child, and Chair of the Committee for Immigration, Absorption and Diaspora Affairs.
 These positions presented Danon with the opportunities to promote legislation in a variety of fields.
 In addition to the committees that he chaired, Danon was also a member of the Foreign Affairs and Defense Committee, the Finance Committee, the Education, Culture and Sports Committee, the Constitution, Law and Justice Committee and the Committee on the Status of Women and Gender Equality.

 Legislation that Danon promoted included laws granting widows (including those who remarried) of fallen Israeli security personnel and terror attack victims the rights to receive grants from the government.
 He also promoted a law in which ensured that pardoned convicts who committed a crime during their parole period would automatically be re-imprisoned.
 In addition, Danon passed a law that limited the promotion and advertisement of alcoholic beverages, and a law that set minimum weight requirements for the modeling industry and required advertisers to disclose whether Photoshop was used in their ads.

+In an August 2011 interview with Teymoor Nabili on Al Jazeera English, Danon said "There is place only for one state on the land of Israel....
+I do not believe in a two-state solution."

-Member of the 19th Knesset- Deputy Minister of Defense
+Member of the 19th Knesset – Deputy Minister of Defense

-In the Likud internal primaries for the 19th Knesset, Danon won the fifth place, and on March 17, 2013, he was appointed Deputy Minister of Defense.
+Danon was chosen for the fifth placement on the Likud list for the 2013 Israeli legislative election, which determined the composition of the 19th Knesset.
+He was reelected and went on to be appointed Deputy Minister of Defense.

-During his term, Danon focused on increasing enlistment to the IDF from the Christian, and the Ultra-orthodox and Ethiopian Jewish communities, bettering the service conditions of reservists, establishing criteria for financial benefits for the security forces, and decreasing the number of military drop-outs.
+During his term, Danon focused on increasing enlistment to the IDF from the Christian, and the Ultra-Orthodox and Ethiopian Jewish communities, bettering the service conditions of reservists, establishing criteria for financial benefits for the security forces, and decreasing the number of military drop-outs.
 In June 2013, Danon was elected Chair of the Likud Party Central Committee, with 85% of the votes.

+Removal as Deputy Minister and 2014 leadership election

-On July 15, 2014, Danon was dismissed from his position by Prime Minister Netanyahu after publicly criticizing his conduct and his willingness to accept a truce with Hamas during Operation Protective Edge.
+On 15 July 2014, Danon was dismissed as Deputy Minister of Defense position by Prime Minister Netanyahu after publicly criticizing his conduct and his willingness to accept a truce with Hamas during the 2014 Gaza War.

-Later that year, in December 2014, Danon placed 9th in the Likud's internal primary elections.
-After the Likud victory in the general elections for the 20th Knesset, Prime Minister Netanyahu appointed Danon to his cabinet to the position of Minister of Science, Technology and Space.
+Danon submitted his candidacy for the 2014 Likud leadership election on 8 December 2014.
+Upon announcing his leadership candidacy, Danon stated that "In the past few years, the Likud movement has gone astray."
+Danon was the only candidate to run against Netanyahu in the election, and received 19% of the vote versus the incumbent.